Danamat07/Danamat07/README.md

 <h3 align="center">I'm a 2nd year Computer Science student at Babes-Bolyai University, from Romania</h3>

-  - 🔭 I'm currently working on improving my skills in C# and diving into game development projects.
+  - 💡 I'm currently learning about Cyber Security at Ciberlifehacks
+  - 👯 I’m looking to collaborate on any kind of projects

 <h2 align="center"> How to reach me </h2>
 <div align="center">